Seatis/my-teaching-materials/by-language/javascript/project-gallery/README.md

 - Plan your functions and variables

 ### Create your own stories
-- Not necessarily in trello, but its a nice thing to do
+- Not necessarily in gitub projects, but its a nice thing to do
 - Break down the functions to simple ones, like:
     - Show the main image
     - Replace the main image with js